SteveMacenski/spatio_temporal_voxel_layer-release/README.md

     decay_acceleration: 1.       #default 0, 1/s^2.
 If laser scanner MUST be 0
     model_type: 0                #default 0 (depth camera).
 Use 1 for 3D Lidar
 ```
+More configuration samples are included in the example folder, including a 3D lidar one.

 ### local/global_costmap_params.yaml